therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Therapist

-She specializes in working with children, teens, and young adults (ages 4 to 25), addressing a wide range of concerns including ADHD, anxiety, depression, trauma, executive functioning, high-functioning autism, grief, divorce, behavioral and social issues, and twice-exceptional (2E) needs.
-She also supports parents and families navigating school-related challenges and developmental transitions.
+Tahnee specializes in supporting children, teens, and young adults (ages 4–25) through a wide range of challenges, including ADHD, anxiety, depression, trauma, executive functioning difficulties, high-functioning autism, grief, divorce, behavioral and social concerns, and twice-exceptional (2E) needs.
+She also works closely with parents and families, navigating school-related issues and key developmental transitions.

 Office Staff